 as a daily food source.

 Only then may we begin step two of the Capture Success Matrix™ by erecting our M.I.N.E.™ Trapping System to begin conditioning pigs to trust the corral as a daily food source.
 Gates should be a minimum of eight feet wide with no visible thresholds to step over.
 Round traps provide the largest trap area for materials used and there are no corners for the animals to pile up and jump out.
-The most efficient trapping design in our research was a 35’ diameter corral trap using six 18-60™ trap panels and an eight feet wide M.I.N.E.™ Gate.
+The most efficient trapping design in our research was a 35’ diameter corral trap using six 18-60™ trap panels and two eight feet wide M.I.N.E.™ Gates.

 the optimum trigger device